 Until 2006, South Africa had been the world's largest gold producer for almost a century.

-Since 2007, South Africa has been facing an energy crisis, characterized by routine rolling electricity blackouts due to loadshedding.
+South Africa has been undergoing an energy crisis since 2007, resulting in routine rolling electricity blackouts.

-A series of anti-immigrant riots occurred in South Africa beginning in May 2008.
+A series of anti-immigrant riots occurred beginning in May 2008 in South Africa.

-According to the World Refugee Survey 2008, published by the U.S. Committee for Refugees and Immigrants, the refugee and asylum seeker population in South Africa numbered approximately 144,700 in 2007.
+According to the World Refugee Survey 2008, published by the U.S. Committee for Refugees and Immigrants, South Africa hosted approximately 144,700 refugees and asylum seekers in 2007.

 The 2019 Johannesburg riots were similar in nature and origin to the 2008 xenophobic riots that also occurred in Johannesburg.